Nurse Residency Program at St. Luke's Hospital

 The Nurse Residency Program at St. Luke's Hospital in Cedar Rapids is a research-based program that offers supplemental education and support for the newly hired nurse graduate during their first year of employment as an RN.
 The purpose of the nurse residency program is to ease the transition from student nurse to professional nurse supporting you professionally, emotionally and socially during your first year of nursing.

-- Create and present an evidence-based project.
+- Create and present an evidence-based or quality improvement project.

 The classes will be an active learning format.
 They will focus on application, analysis, synthesis and evaluation of information that is directly related to your role as a frontline nurse.
-Learning activities will include but are not limited to: simulation, role play, discussion, small/large group work sessions, lecture and self-reflection.
+Learning activities will include but are not limited to: reflective writing, role play, discussion, small/large group work sessions, lecture and self-reflection.

 You will receive ALL of the CEUs required for your first license renewal for FREE if you attend 100 percent of the sessions.

-- Quality and safety
+- Quality & Safety

-- Ethical decision making
+- Ethical Practice

-- Business of healthcare
+- Business of Health Care

-- Professional development
+- Professional Development & Leadership